NiklasMelton/AdaptiveResonanceLib/paper.md

-The Adaptive Resonance Library (**artlib**) is a Python library that implements a wide range of Adaptive Resonance Theory (ART) algorithms. **artlib** currently supports eight elementary ART models and 11 compound ART models
+The Adaptive Resonance Library (**artlib**) is a Python library that implements a wide range of Adaptive Resonance Theory (ART) algorithms. **artlib** currently supports eight elementary ART models and 11 compound ART models.
+These models can be applied to tasks such as unsupervised clustering, supervised classification, regression, and reinforcement learning [@da2019survey].
+This library provides an extensible and modular framework where users can integrate custom models or extend current implementations, allowing for experimentation with existing and novel machine learning techniques.

+In addition to the diverse set of ART models, **artlib** offers implementations of visualization methods for various cluster geometries, along with pre-processing techniques such as Visual Assessment of Tendency (VAT) [@bezdek2002vat], data normalization, and complement coding.

 [comment]: <> (, including Fuzzy ART)